githubteacher/developers-july-PM/README.md

 ### Before we Begin

-- Sign up for sign in to an account on GitHub.com
+- Sign up for or sign in to an account on GitHub.com
 - Double check you have installed [Git](https://git-scm.com/)

 ### Talk to Us! :comment: